 While this type of black-and-white thinking may have been correct in the early stages of anti-colonial resistance, only a fool would think it is still all about race in today's global society.
 This doesn't mean race and racism aren't real.
 Rather, the means by which racist oppression is carried out today is based on capitalism (i.e., economic exploitation, policing, etc.).

-neo-colonialism, which means literally a 'new colonialism' characterized not by the white man giving orders on the plantation, but a complex global economic system in which a multi-national ruling class oversees production and social control throughout an international system of nation-states.
+Furthermore, capitalism is far more multi-national than most people realize.
+There is even a term for it: neo-colonialism, which means literally a 'new colonialism' characterized not by the white man giving orders on the plantation, but a complex global economic system in which a multi-national ruling class oversees production and social control throughout an international system of nation-states.

-multi-national resistance that seeks to unify all working class elements against our common enemy (the multi-national capitalist ruling class).
+What is required under present social conditions is a multi-national resistance that seeks to unify all working class elements against our common enemy (the multi-national capitalist ruling class).
 This is based on a strategic analysis of the balance of forces at our disposal and the nature of the capitalist system.

 No comments: